-Here is a short glossary list to help describe some of the technical terms used on our site.
-Some terms might apply to all shoes, boots or socks and some will only apply to certain styles.
+Here is a short glossary list for our online shoe store to help describe some of the technical terms used on our site.
+Some terms might apply to all shoes, boots or socks and some will only apply footwear or socks as well as only to certain styles and designs.

 The strip of leather or other material that joins the upper to the sole.